mosearc/ParallelProgramming/README.md

 ├── OmpDynamic/ -> parallel with Blocking and schedule(Dynamic) - Best configuration
 ├── OmpNoBlocking/ -> parallel without Blocking
 ├── OmpStatic/ -> parallel with Blocking and schedule(Static)
-├── BW.csv/ -> Data for Bandwidth
+├── BW/ -> contains all data about the Bandwidth
-└── scriptTotal.pbs
+├── H1.pdf -> a pdf version of the paper of the project └── scriptTotal.pbs
 ```